 - Technical background reports.
 This type is the hardest one to define but the one that most people write.
 It focuses on a technical topic, provides a certain background on that topic for a specific set of readers who have specific needs for it.
 This report does not supply instructions, nor does it supply recommendations in any systematic way, nor does it report new and original data.
 See the content, organization, and format guidelines for the technical background report in the following.

 - Technical guides and handbooks.
 Closely related to technical report but differing somewhat in purpose and audience are technical guides and handbooks.
 See the discusion of these types in the technical guides and handbooks in the following.

 - Primary research reports.
 This type presents findings and interpretation from laboratory or field research.
 See the content, organization, and format guidelines for the primary research report in the following.

 - Business plans.
 This type is a proposal to start a new business.
-See the content, organization, and format guidelines for the business plan in the following.
+See content, organization, and format guidelines in the chapter on business plan.

 - Technical specifications.
 This type presents descriptive and operational details on a new product.
 See the content, organization, and format guidelines for technical specifications in the following.

 Technical Background Reports